15 days tour

 Day 6: Hue

-Arrive in Hue and hop back in the saddle to begin your exploration of the former imperial capital of Vietnam.
-Hue holds the treasures of Vietnam's royal past and is a curious mix of bustling streets and tranquil settings.
-Today you will ride (approximately 16 kilometres) through the fields to visit many of Hue's remarkable sites, including temples, bunkers, tombs, ruins, pagodas and spectacular scenery.
-On your cycle you will visit the Imperial Citadel, including the Forbidden Purple City.
-The latter was almost totally destroyed during the Vietnam War's Tet Offensive, but the foliage-covered ruins are still atmospheric and the gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
-The itinerary is flexible and you have ample time for stops along the way to admire the sites.
-Later, kick back in a cafe or restaurant.
-Hue’s cuisine is considered by many Vietnamese as the best in the country, and is influenced both by its imperial heritage (small dishes and a focus on aesthetic presentation) as well as its strong Buddhist heritage, reflected in the high proportion of vegetarian restaurants in the region.
-The bustling Dong Ba Market offers a wealth of goods and foods to see and snack on.
-It's a good place to try some of the local specialities that graced the Nguyen emperors' banquet tables, such as the ‘banh khoai’, Hue's answer to the pancake.
-Riding distance: approx. 16kms/10 miles, flat with approx. 12m/40ft of elevation gain.Accommodation: Hotel
+Arrive in Hue this morning and hop back in the saddle to explore the former imperial capital of Vietnam.
+Hue holds the treasures of the royal past โ€“ a mix of bustling streets and tranquil countryside settings.
+Ride through the fields to some of Hueโ€™s many remarkable sites, including temples, bunkers, tombs, ruins, pagodas and country landscapes.
+Visit the Imperial Citadel, including the Forbidden Purple City, which was almost totally destroyed during the Vietnam Warโ€™s Tet Offensive.
+The foliage-covered ruins and gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
+After, kick back in a cafe or restaurant โ€“ Hueโ€™s cuisine is considered by many Vietnamese as the best in the country, influenced both by its imperial heritage (small dishes and a focus on presentation) and its strong Buddhist heritage (reflected in the high proportion of vegetarian restaurants).

 • Day 7 Day 7: Hoi An